 The office is closed on weekends and holidays.

 Step 2: The marriage license is completed by the officiant legally qualified to perform a marriage in Maine and signed by two witnesses.
 The officiant is required to file the license within seven business days of the ceremony with the clerk where the license was issued.

 Request a Certified (Legal) Copy of a Marriage License

-- Full name of the groom, including middle name
+- Full name of the first party, including middle name

-- Full name of the bride, including the middle name
+- Full name of the second party, including the middle name

 - Date of marriage